Juju075/php-framework/README.md

 ## Router

-Match the url with your routes using Regex depending on routes requested.
+Match the url with your routes using Regex depending on routes requested.<br>
 Recognize all methods [GET, POST, PUT, DELETE]

 <br/>